sama-app/sama-infra/monitoring/README.md

 # Monitoring

-Prometheus and Grafana run dockerized on a single EC2 instance
+Prometheus running dockerized on a single EC2 instance.
+Configured to push metrics to NewRelic

-Build scripts for docker images can be found in grafana/ and prometheus/
+Build scripts for docker images can be found prometheus/